-2. The Committee held 49 meetings in all at Chandigarh and other places.
+2. The Committee held 49 meetings in all at Chandigarh and other

-3. While scrutinizing teplies received from various departments in regard to the paragraphs, contained in the various audit reports, the Committee noticed that there was an abnormal delay in initiating action against the officers responsible for financial irregularities, embezzlement, defalcations etc. In many cases it was reported that the officers/officials concerned had retired or had died or had been allocated to Punjab etc. etc. Such replies the Committee feel, frustrate, if not defeat, the very purpose for which the Committee exist.
-In order, therefore, to curb such harmful delays and eliminate the circumstances in which the delinquent officers/officials escape punishment and to streamline the procedure, Committee recommend that all the departments may be asked to keep themselves in readiness to answer, inter-alia, the following questions, in reply of each audit paragraph, which would invariably be asked by the Committee at the time of oral evidence :---
+3. While scrutinizing replies received from various departments in regard to the paragraphs, contained in the various audit reports, the Committee noticed that there was an abnormal delay in initiating action against the officers responsible for financial irregularities, embežzlement, defalcations etc. In many cases it was reported that the officers/officials concerned had' Committee feel, frustrate; if not defeat, the very purpose for which the Committee exist.
+In order, therefore, to curb such harmful delays and eliminate the circumstances in which the delinquent officers/officials escape punishment and to streamline the procedure.
+Committee recommend that all the departments may be asked to keep themselves in readiness to answer, inter-alia, the variably be asked by the Committee at the time of oral evidence :--

-(1) When was the audit report received by them;
+(i) When was the audit report received by them;

-- (ii) When was the action initiated regarding the audit objections raised in the paragraphs: - (iii) What was the result of enquiry, if any, held to know the background of the cases of financial irregularity, defalcation etc.; - (iv) Whether any action against the defaulters had been initiated and if so, what was the latest position in regard thereto
+(ii) When was the action initiated regarding the audit objections, raised in the paragraphs:

+(iii) What was the result of enquiry, if any, held to know the background of the cases of financial irregularity, defalcation etc.;

+(iv) Whether any action against, the defaulters had been initiated and if so, what was the latest position in regard thereto.

-4. It was also noticed by the Committee that most of the departments did not attend to the audit reports till the Public Accounts Committee drafted a questionnaire and sent the same to them.
+4. It was also noticed by the Committee that most of the departments - did not attend to the audit reports till the Public Accounts Committee drafted a questionnaire and sent the same to them.
 It was again found that some of the departments did not attend to the questionnaire unless they were called for oral examination.
-The Committee, therefore, recommend that suitable instructions be issued by the Finance Department and it should be ensured that concerned departments take immediate steps to remove the objections and initiate action against the employees at fault immediately on receipt of the audit para so that by the time the Committee took over the scrutiny thereof, the action was completed and the defaulters did not escape punishment due retirement, death etc.
+The Committee, therefore, recommend that suitable instructions be issued by the Finance Department and it should be ensured that initiate action against the employees at fault immediately on receipt of the audit para so that by the time the Committee took over the serutiny thereof, retirement, death etc.